Shehu Sani Reacts As Niger Military Leader, General Tchiani Proposes 3-Year Transition Plan | Get the Latest News, National, Politics, Entertainment, Metro, Sport & Opinions.

 Shehu Sani Reacts As Niger Military Leader, General Tchiani Proposes 3-Year Transition Plan

-A few minutes ago, civil rights activist, and former Kaduna lawmaker, Senator Shehu Sani took to social media to calculate the number of years the current military junta is proposing to stay in power as part of its transition back to democratic rule.
+Just a short while ago, Senator Shehu Sani, a former legislator from Kaduna and a civil rights advocate, used social media to analyze the duration for which the current military junta intends to remain in control as part of its transition towards reinstating democratic governance.

-According to a report by the Premium Times on Sunday, August 20, the military leader of the Niger Republic, General Abdourahmane Tchiani, during a broadcast, announced that his regime is proposing a transition period of three years within which it would put measures in place for the country to return back to civilian rule.
+As reported by Premium Times on Sunday, August 20, General Abdourahmane Tchiani, the military leader of Niger Republic, declared a broadcast that his administration is putting forth a three-year timeframe for the transition period.
+During this time, measures would be implemented to pave the way for the country’s return to civilian rule.

-Taking to his verified Twitter handle to react, Senator Sani, who represented Kaduna Central Republic at the 8th National Assembly, stated that General Tchiani’s military junta is proposing to ‘enjoy’ power and run the affairs of the Niger Republic until the year 2026.
-The former lawmaker went on to express surprise at the proposal.
+Sharing his thoughts on his official Twitter account, Senator Sani, who represented Kaduna Central in the 8th National Assembly, commented that General Tchiani’s military junta is aiming to hold onto power and oversee the governance of Niger Republic until the year 2026.
+The former lawmaker also conveyed his astonishment at this proposal.

 )